leoperina/Arduino-Libraries-for-L298N-and-time-sampling/README.md

 # NOTE!!!
 Please note that some of the comments might be in italian, which is my native language, be aware of that.
+Also, this whole library has been tested only with Arduino Nano, I strongly believe that it can be used with almost any other Arduino board without sostantial modificatons and on any other board with only minor tweakings, but I have no true proof of that.

 ## introduction
 The libraries which are available are: